 - Glaze and Broil the Meatloaf: Carefully remove the cooked meatloaf from the Instant Pot, lifting it out by the aluminum foil.
 Transfer the loaf to a baking sheet, top with glaze, and place under a preheated broiler for about 4 minutes, to set the glaze.

 - Serve and Enjoy!

-- Think Tall: Since meatloaf usually creates a lot of liquid as it cooks, make sure that your foil container has tall sides to prevent spills.
+- Prop up the meatloaf with foil: Since meatloaf usually creates a lot of liquid as it cooks, make sure that your foil container has tall sides to prevent spills.

-- Double Up, Buttercup: You can add cut-up potatoes, turnips, and/or carrots to the bottom of the Instant Pot under the trivet.
+- Add veggies: You can add cut-up potatoes, turnips, and/or carrots to the bottom of the Instant Pot under the trivet.
 When the time is up and the pressure is all released, remove the meatloaf and mash the veggies for an instant side dish!

 - Bread: Speaking of comfort food, who doesn’t love fresh, homemade bread?
 I recommend serving this savory meatloaf with a side of my Rosemary and Garlic No-Knead Skillet Bread.

 - Potatoes: You can’t go wrong with a classic dish of mashed sweet potatoes, of course – or you can up the ante with a vibrant side of Parmesan Garlic Roasted Potatoes.